bintray/gradle-bintray-plugin/README.md

         configurations = ['deployables'] // When uploading configuration files
         // - OR -
         publications = ['mavenStuff'] // When uploading Maven-based publication files
+        // - AND/OR -
+        filesSpec { // When uploading any arbitrary files ('filesSpec' is a standard Gradle CopySpec) from 'arbitrary-files'
+            into 'standalone_files/level1'
+            rename '(.+)\\.(.+)', '$1-suffix.$2'
+        }

-        dryRun = false // whether to run this as dry-run, without deploying publish = true //If version should be auto published after an upload pkg {
+        dryRun = false // Whether to run this as dry-run, without deploying publish = true // If version should be auto published after an upload pkg {
             repo = 'myrepo'
-            userOrg = 'myorg' // an optional organization name when the repo belongs to one of the user's orgs name = 'mypkg'
+            userOrg = 'myorg' // An optional organization name when the repo belongs to one of the user's orgs name = 'mypkg'
             desc = 'what a fantastic package indeed!' websiteUrl = 'https://github.com/bintray/gradle-bintray-plugin'